Learn when and how to use Likert scale survey questions

 - Very helpful

 When to use a Likert scale questionnaire

-Since there are so many kinds of survey questions, how do you know when you should use a Likert scale?
+Since there are so many kinds of survey questions, how do you know when you should use Likert questions?

 Likert scales are great for digging down deep into one specific topic to find out (in greater detail) what people think about it.
 So, think of using a Likert scale any time you need to find out more about…

 - How people are reacting to your new product

 - What your team thinks about a recent development in the office